marclove/handbook/benefits/leave.md

 The company will continue to fully contribute to insurance premiums per company policy for up to 6 months.

-## Disability Leave
+## Medical Leave

-Employees are eligible for an unpaid disability leave due to non-occupational illness, injury or pregnancy-related disability.
+Employees are eligible for an unpaid medical leave due to non-occupational illness, injury or pregnancy-related disability.

-Employees requesting leave must provide written notice of the disability, including a doctor’s certificate stating the nature of the disability and the expected date of return to work.
-When you are able to return to work, give us at least one week’s advance written notice.
+Employees requesting leave must provide written notice of the disability, including a doctor's certificate stating the nature of the disability and the expected date of return to work.
+When you are able to return to work, give us at least one week's advance written notice.
-Include a doctor’s certificate stating that you are medically able to return to your normal duties.
+Include a doctor's certificate stating that you are medically able to return to your normal duties.

 The company will continue to fully contribute to insurance premiums per